 Below are step-by-step instructions on how to make mango pudding:

-- Peel, pit and slice fully ripened mangoes into small pieces.
-Transfer mango pieces to a blender or food processor.
-Blend into a very smooth purée, at least 1 minute.
-This needs to be very smooth in order to break up the mango fibers.
-Tip: For extra smooth pudding, run the mango puree through a fine sieve.
+- Prepare mango purée: Peel, pit, and slice mangoes into small pieces.
+Transfer to a blender or food processor and blend into a very smooth purée, at least 1 minute, until no fibrous texture remains.
+For an extra-smooth result, strain the purée through a fine sieve.

-- In a large bowl, add cold water and gelatin.
-Mix for 30-45 seconds to thicken.
-Don't panic if the gelatin thickens into a gel like substance, this is normal.
-It will also have a slight smell, but this will disappear once combined with other ingredients.
+- Bloom the gelatin: In a large bowl, combine cold water and gelatin.
+Stir for 30-45 seconds until it thickens.
+The mixture will become gel-like and may have a slight smell; this is normal and will disappear once combined with the other ingredients.

-- Pour mixture into four greased serving bowls or silicone molds.
-If needed, poke out any air bubbles on the surface and smooth out the top with a spatula.
-Optional: cover with plastic wrap.
+- Pour and set molds: Pour the mixture into four greased serving bowls or silicone molds.
+Tap lightly to release air bubbles and smooth the surface with a spatula.
+Cover with plastic wrap if desired.

-- Refrigerate for at least 6 hours or overnight until it sets.
-Serve chilled with evaporated milk!
+- Chill until set and serve: Refrigerate for 6 hours, or until fully set.
+Serve chilled with evaporated milk.

 Storage

-- Leftover mango pudding will last up to 4 days stored in an airtight container in the fridge and is enjoyed chilled.
+- Leftover mango pudding can last up to 4 days when stored in an airtight container in the fridge and enjoyed chilled.

 FAQ

-Mango pudding can easily be made 1-2 days before and stored in an airtight container in the fridge until you're ready to serve it chilled.
+Mango pudding can be made up to 2 days in advance and stored in an airtight container in the fridge.

 📖 Recipe